Posted on March 20, 2021

 Your clients trust you, and they trust that you know more about the products you’re recommending than they do!
 Educating them is key - and you will feel much more at ease doing so if you are using (and loving!) the products on them yourself.
 Be sure to explain the functions and benefits of each product you use during your service so they know exactly what they have the option to take home with them.

 Try asking questions like, "How often do you shampoo your hair?
 How long do you take to do your hair each day?
 What’s your biggest challenge when styling your hair?
 What kinds of heat tools do you use?
 How often are you able to come into the salon for maintenance?"
 Their answers will give you enough information to start a conversation about products that can help them solve their problems.

 Know Your Customers

 Know your customers well enough to determine which lines to carry and how much money they’re able to spend.
 A college girl on a tight budget might not be able to afford Moroccanoil, but the professional woman who books expensive highlights with you can.
 If you have a range of clients with different income levels, think about carrying products at a range of price points as well.

 Utilize Social Media

-Social media offers huge opportunity when it comes to retail - especially in our current socially-isolated climate.
+Social media offers huge opportunities when it comes to retail - especially in our current socially-isolated climate.
 Make you're sharing your retail offerings on social - this includes the products you offer as well as how and where people can purchase from you.
 Do you offer curbside pickup or delivery?
-Do you have a link for guests to purchase product through your website?
-Add pictures and pricing info to your Facebook, Instagram and IG story highlights.
+Do you have a link for guests to purchase products through your website?
+Add pictures and pricing info to your Facebook, Instagram, and IG story highlights.
 If you have pent-up demand around certain products, this is the perfect platform to share a killer promotion!
 If other items aren’t selling as well, use them as a giveaway to help move some product.